Why does diversity and inclusion at work matter?

 - Make sure your policies are tailored according to the business culture – ensure that the tone of voice is appropriate and that brand guidelines are adhered to

 It’s important to engage employees at all levels in supporting LGBTQ+ colleagues.
-Macquarie does this with a few different ways:
+Macquarie does this in a few different ways:

 - Three members of EMC are formally designated as executive sponsors of Macquarie’s LGBTQ+ employee network group, Pride, and champion the cause of LGBTQ+ workplace equality at executive level